 Flan: this is the n°1 pastry bought in France.
 It’s basically a vanilla custard pie.
 But it can be awful if the texture is bad.
 Never buy one in a supermarket or in a bad bakery.
 Texture must be creamy and the crust must not be too thick.

 Eclair, religieuse or divorcé: it’s the same recipe with different shapes.
 Basically, creampuffs with flavoured cream inside.
 Classic ones are chocolate or coffee, but there are more and more often other flavours such as vanilla or pistachio.
-Divorcé is a half-half version with chocolate in one side and coffee in the other.
+Divorcé is a half-half version with chocolate in one side and coffee in the other: a good pick if you cannot make a choice!

 My favourite boulangeries and pâtisseries in Paris